 Optional modules - Approaches (15 credits each):

 You will also be introduced to theoretical and methodological frameworks for thinking about art and art history through one Approaches module per semester.
-Modules are taught through weekly seminars and in groups of no more than fifteen students
+Modules are taught through weekly seminars in groups of up to fifteen students.

 Indicative titles include: